Boundary values in ultradistribution spaces related to extended Gevrey regularity: Introduction

 Distributions as boundary values of analytic functions are investigated in many papers, see \cite{PilipovicKnjiga} for the historical background and the relevant references therein.
 We point out a nice survey for distribution and ultradistribution boundary values given in the book \cite{H}.
 The essence of the existence of a boundary value is the determination of the growth condition under which an analytic function $F(x+iy)$, observed on a certain tube domain with respect to $y$, defines an (ultra)distribution as $y$ tends to $0$.
 The classical result can be roughly interpreted as follows: if $F(x+iy)\leq C |y|^{-M}$ for some $C,M>0$ then $F(x+i 0)$ is in the Schwartz space $\D ' (U)$ in a neighborhood $U$ of $x$. (see Theorem 3.1.15 in \cite{H}).
-For ultradistributions, a suitable sub-exponential growth rate implies the boundary value (for example $e^{k|y|^{-1/(t-1)}}$ for some or for every $k>0$) corresponds to the Gevrey sequence $p!^t, t>1$ (in the Roumieu or Beurling case).
+For Gevrey ultradistributions, sub-exponential growth rate of analytic function $F$ of the form $|F(x+iy)|\leq C e^{k|y|^{-1/(t-1)}}$ for some $C,k>0$ and $ t>1$ implies the boundary value result.
+The function in the exponent precisely describes the asymptotic behavior of the associated function to the Gevrey sequence $ p!^{t},$ $ p \in \N$, cf. \cite{KomatsuNotes, Rodino}.
 In general, such representations are provided if test functions admit \emph{almost analytic extensions} in the non-quasianalytic case related to Komatsu's condition $(M.2)$ (see \cite{Pilipovic-01}).

 Different results concerning boundary values in the spaces of ultradistributions can be found in \cite{KomatsuNotes, Komatsuultra1, PilipovicKnjiga, Pilipovic-01, Pilipovic-02}.
-Even now this topic for ultradistribution spaces is interesting cf. \cite{DV, DPV, FGG, VV}.
+Even now this topic for ultradistribution spaces is interesting (cf. \cite{DV, DPV, FGG, VV}).
 Especially, we have to mention \cite{Rainer}.
-At the end of this introduction we will shortly comment the approach in this paper and our approach.
+At the end of this introduction we will briefly comment on the approach in this paper and our approach.

 Extended Gevrey classes $\E_{\t,\s}(U)$ and $\D_{\t,\s}(U)$, $\t>0$, $\s>1$, are introduced and investigated in \cite{PTT-01}-\cite{PTT-04}, \cite{TT0, TT}.
 The derivatives of functions in such classes are controlled by sequences of the form $M_p^{\t,\s}=p^{\t p^{\s}}$, $p\in \N$.
 Although such sequences do not satisfy Komatsu's condition $(M.2)$, the corresponding spaces consist of ultradifferentiable functions, that is, it is possible to construct differential operators of infinite order and prove their continuity properties on the test and dual spaces.